code-423n4/2023-01-popcorn/README.md

 - Starts January 31, 2023 20:00 UTC
 - Ends February 07, 2023 20:00 UTC

-## C4udit / Publicly Known Issues
+## Automated Findings / Publicly Known Issues

-The C4audit output for the contest can be found [here](add link to report) within an hour of contest opening.
+Automated findings output for the contest can be found [here](add link to report) within an hour of contest opening.

-*Note for C4 wardens: Anything included in the C4udit output is considered a publicly known issue and is ineligible for awards.*
+*Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*

 [ ⭐️ SPONSORS ADD INFO HERE ]